OpenVoiceOS/community-docs/docs/330-contributing.md

+# Contributing to OVOS
 Welcome to OVOS!
 First off, thanks for taking the time to contribute! ❤️

-If you're not familiar with us, [our GoFundMe page has a brief history of what we do and how we got here](https://www.gofundme.com/f/openvoiceos).
-(Please don't feel obligated to contribute to the GoFundMe unless you really want to though - we're okay right now and you're here to help code!)
+If you're not familiar with us, OVOS is a voice assistant project that is open source and privacy-focused.
+We're building a platform that can run on a variety of devices, from a Raspberry Pi to a desktop computer, and we're always looking for help to make it better.

+If you want to know more about us, you can check out about [About OVOS](https://openvoiceos.github.io/community-docs/001-about/) section in our community docs.

 We're a very friendly and open community and most responsive on [Matrix](https://matrix.to/#/#OpenVoiceOS-Support:matrix.org).
 Please come say hi and feel free to ask any questions.